-Shadow Plays were once a feature of Shanghai culture but it was a man named Mao Gengyu from Qibao Town who first introduced this art to Shanghai area.
+Shadow Plays were once a feature of Shanghai culture but it was a man named Mao Gengyu from Qibao Ancient Town who first introduced this art to Shanghai area.
 The Qibao Shadow Play performs mainly entertainments based on widely-known historical events with the local dialect, thus giving the shows a truly local character.
 The plays are performed using colorful drawings and expressive music to illustrate the emotions of the characters.
 In October of 1988, some amateur artists held a special exhibition of paintings of the shadow play, so as to develop a wider appreciation of this magnificent form of folk art.

-A great variety of snacks will attract your eye and tempt your palette when you are walking the streets of the old town.
+A great variety of snacks in Qibao Ancient Town will attract your eye and tempt your palette when you are walking the streets of the old town.
 Colourful and appetizing, few resist the temptation to try them.
 Different flavoured cakes made from polished glutinous rice 'Qibaogao', dried bean curd wrapped in lotus leaves (Hebao doufugan), roasted sweet potatoes (Kaohongshu), smoked toads (Xunlanhamo), and sugar coated haws on sticks (Tanghulu), etc. can be found on every corner in the town.
 Within this area of 21.3 square kilometers (8.22 sq. miles) that forms the ancient streets and a newly developed district, Qibao Town carries visitors back through the centuries by virtue of its history, culture, architecture and local people.
 A day spent in this unique and historic town will be very rewarding and is highly recommended.

-Transportation: Shanghai Bus / Subway Search
+Shanghai Bus / Metro Search